algorand/go-algorand-doc/tools/goal/goal_account_list.md

 ### Synopsis

-Show the list of Algorand accounts on this machine
+Show the list of Algorand accounts on this machine.
+Also indicates
+		whether the account is [offline] or [online], and if the account is the default account for goal.

 ```
 goal account list [flags]